-If students wish to change either their practice method concentration or practice area, they must meet the deadlines below in order to complete degree requirements within four terms:
+If a student wishes to change either her/his practice method concentration, her/his practice area, or both, she/he must meet the deadlines below in order to complete degree requirements within four terms.

-16-month Students

-Must submit all necessary forms by the end of the second term of study (April 1).
+16-month Students: Must submit all necessary forms by the end of the second term of study (April 1)

-20-month students

-Must submit all necessary forms by the end of the second term of study (April 1).
+20-month Students: Must submit all necessary forms by the end of the second term of study (April 1)

-Advanced Standing Students

-Must submit all necessary forms by the end of the first term of study (December 1).
+Advanced Standing Students: Must submit all necessary forms by the end of the first term of study (December 1)

-Out-of-Sequence Students (those who have previously changed their field registration) May not be able to change concentrations without extending the program of study.
+Out-of-Sequence Students: May not be able to change concentrations without extending the program of study

-The forms necessary for changing practice method concentrations or practice areas are located in the Registrar's office and the Office of Field Instruction or can be found here: http://www.ssw.umich.edu/programs/msw/ofi/change_of_concentration.pdf
+The forms necessary for changing a concentration are located at http://ssw.umich.edu/programs/forms/change_of_concentration.pdf .